wonsunahn-autograder/CS1632_Fall2019/exercises/3/exercise3.md

 It was chosen because it is a nice safe subreddit which is policed pretty well.
 Besides, it's cats.

-I recommend you try a minimum of six tests, one for each requirement listed in requirements.md.
+I recommend you try a minimum of seven tests, one for each requirement listed in requirements.md.

 Remember, each test must end with an assertion!
 The list of available assertions and other commands are available at: